jhenry82/magesim-tbc2/readme.md

 ## Limitations
 This sim is just a minor tweak of the level 70 TBC sim.
 It has the same basic features and limitations as the original version
 * Water Elemental is not currently supported.
 Other frost talents such as Icy Veins and Cold Snap ARE supported
-* Arcane Blast is not available at level 60, therefore there is no support for Arcane rotations.
-Sorry, Arcane Missiles aficionados.
-The Arcane Power talent is supported
+* Arcane Blast is not available at level 60, so the Arcane spec is just arcane missiles spam
 * No attempt has been made to include every single Classic item, enchant, or buff.
 It's meant to be a representative sample of late phase 6 raiding

 ## Building the project